fast-af/fast-checkout-woocommerce/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Add widgets to display the Fast Checkout and Fast Login buttons.
+* Add Gutenberg block types to display the Fast checkout and Fast Login buttons.
+* Add an option to prevent the Fast Login button from being displayed in the footer.
+* Display admin notices whenever the Fast plugin is in Test Mode or Debug Mode.
+* Add a footer to the Fast settings page that includes useful links and the latest version number of the plugin.
+* Replace inline admin CSS with enqueued CSS file.

 = 1.0.8 =
 * Require an active WooCommerce plugin before loading Fast and add notification indicating that WooCommerce is required.